Transient Reward Approximation for Continuous-Time Markov Chains: Algorithms

-The requirement on the actions in \refdef{ctmdp} assures that the maximum in \refalg{opt-reach} exists.
+Here, $\tprob^{\emb(\cmodel),\sched}(\state_0, i, \state)$ is the probability of being in state $\state$ of $\emb(\cmodel)$ in step $i$ if having started in $\state_0$ when using scheduler $\sched$.
+By $\schedscr$, we denote the set of schedulers which extend $\schedscd$ by randomised choice over the actions. \end{lemma} The requirement on the actions in \refdef{ctmdp} assures that the maximum in \refalg{opt-reach} (line~\ref{lin:asg-max}) exists.
 We can also directly apply this algorithm on ECTMCs without constructing the uncountably large induced CTMDPs.
-The crucial part here is the optimisation over the uncountable actions, which can be done using a slight adaption of methods from~\cite[Chapter 4.1]{Klink10}.
+The crucial part here is the optimisation over the uncountable actions, which can be done using a slight adaptation of methods from~\cite[Chapter 4.1]{Klink10}.
 There, optimising the assignment of successor rates with restrictions given by lower and upper bounds is already described.
-Because of this, for each $\state \in \states$ we can apply the method described there for each $\hat{\act}$ such that $\ivall(\state,\hat{\act})$ (and thus $\ivalu$) is defined, thus to find the optimal $v_{\hat{\act}}\colon \states \to [0,\urate]$ for this $\hat{\act}$.
-Afterwards, we choose the optimal $v_{\hat{\act}}\colon \states \to [0,\urate]$ among all $\hat{\act}$, which is easy as there are only finitely many. \begin{proposition} Let $\cmodel = (\states, \acts, \rmat)$ be a CTMDP with reward structure $\rew = (\crew, \frew)$.
-Then there exists $\sched \in \schedscd$ such that $\mvalue^{\max}(\cmodel, \state_0, \rew, \timeb) = \mvalue(\stopro^{\cmodel,\sched,\state_0},\rew, \timeb)$ for all $\state_0 \in \states$.
+For each $\state \in \states$, and for each $\hat{\act}$ such that $\ivall(\state,\hat{\act})$ (and thus $\ivalu$) is defined, we can apply the method described in \cite[Chapter 4.1]{Klink10}, thus to find the optimal $v_{\hat{\act}}\colon \states \to [0,\urate]$ for this $\hat{\act}$.
+Afterwards, we choose the optimal $v_{\hat{\act}}\colon \states \to [0,\urate]$ among all $\hat{\act}$, which is easy as there are only a finite number. \begin{proposition} Let $\cmodel = (\states, \acts, \rmat)$ be a CTMDP with reward structure $\rew = (\crew, \frew)$.
+Then, there exists $\sched \in \schedscd$ such that $\mvalue^{\max}(\cmodel, \state_0, \rew, \timeb) = \mvalue(\stopro^{\cmodel,\sched,\state_0},\rew, \timeb)$ for all $\state_0 \in \states$.
 Further, the return value $q_0$ of \refalg{opt-reach} is such that $|\mvalue^{\max}(\cmodel, \state_0, \rew, \timeb) - q_0(\state_0)| < \precision$. \end{proposition} \begin{proofsketch} At first, we show that we can simulate each history-dependent randomised scheduler by a randomised counting scheduler (CR).
-In contrast to CD, these schedulers may be randomised, but, as CDs, only know the number of steps which have passed rather than the full history.
-For this, we use a result about discrete-time Markov chains.
+In contrast to CD, these schedulers may be randomised.
+However, as for CDs, decisions of these schedules only depend on the number of steps which have passed rather than on the full history.
+The fact that CR can simulate HR schedulers allows us to use a result about discrete-time Markov chains.
 Next, we show that \refalg{opt-reach} cannot yield values which are larger than the maximal value resulting from such a CR.
 Then, we show that the algorithm does not return values which are larger than the value obtained by any CR plus the specified precision.